 Robert Shapiro, a celebrity defense attorney who at that point had already represented Christian Brando, was the lead counsel for Simpson until Cochran joined the "Dream Team," pushing Shapiro to the side.

-Shapiro also started a foundation in memory of his son, Brent Shapiro, who died from drugs in 2005.
+Shapiro also started a foundation in memory of his son, Brent Shapiro, who died from a drug overdose in 2005.

-Shapiro stayed close to Robert Kardashian's family after Kardashian's death; he went on to defend son Rob Kardashian against revenge porn allegations and Khloe Kardashian's then-husband Lamar Odom in a driving under the influence (DUI) case.
+Shapiro stayed close to Robert Kardashian's family.
+He went on to defend son Rob Kardashian against revenge porn allegations and Khloe Kardashian's then-husband Lamar Odom in a driving under the influence case.

 Simpson's friend, Brian "Kato" Kaelin, was living in a bungalow on Simpson's property at the time of the murders.